arunksingh16/terraform/Azure/README.md

 Option 1: You can control it at service principle level as well.
 Give access to Svc Prin to specific resource group only.
 Option 2: In terraform deployment provide option of specific resource groups to select only

+## Import existing resources in terraform
+- Greenfield implementation is not viable everytime
+- use terraform import